rudivs/lit-number-stepper/README.md

 # \<lit-number-stepper>

 A LitElement Web Component providing a number counter with icon buttons to increment and decrement the counter value.
-This webcomponent follows the [open-wc](https://github.com/open-wc/open-wc) recommendation.
+This Web Component follows the [open-wc](https://github.com/open-wc/open-wc) recommendation.

 ## Installation
 ```bash